 However, Banff is located within the national park, so is quite touristy and also very busy during the summer month with chain stores like McDonald’s, Subway, Starbucks and Boston Pizza located there.
 If you are willing to overlook its commercialised side or aren’t bothered by it at all, then Banff is perfect!

-Biggest pron of staying in Banff is all the major sites are within easy reach, and after a long day spent outdoors, you will be glad to get back to your hotel in no time.
+Biggest pron of staying in Banff – all the major sites like tourist information bureau, shops and restaurants are within easy reach, and after a long day spent outdoors, you will be glad to get back to your hotel in no time.
 In Banff, there are loads of accommodation options with most of the hotels located just a few blocks away from the main shopping and dining area.

 • Banff Aspen Lodge / If you like hot tubs, sauna and hearty breakfast, then Banff Aspen Lodge, located 10 minutes walk from Banff Park Museum is a great place to base yourself in Banff.